tetratelabs/istio/tetrateci/tsb-util/README.md

 count: 4
 org: "tetrate"
 cluster: "demo"
+mode: "bridged" # can be "direct" or "bridged"
 ```
 Number of instances of helloworld we want, the organisation and the cluster name.
+In addition to that, we get an option to chose modes in the config.

 The difference between this script and the previous one is, this just installs a single service called httpbin multiple times in a single namespace with different names.
 It also uses a single gateway and the traffic is routed based on the hostname provided.
 For SSL it uses a wildcard certificate just to make things a bit simpler to understand.
 And unlike previous one, it dumps everything on `tsb_objects` and `k8s_objects` no need to distinguish between different installs.